GetFeedback/kahpp-oss/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behaviour to [oss-conduct@momentive.ai](mailto:oss-conduct@momentive.ai).
+Please report unacceptable behaviour.

 ## Using GitHub Issues

 We use GitHub issues to track bugs and enhancements.

-If you have a general usage question, please ask on [Stack Overflow](https://stackoverflow.com).
+If you have a general usage question, please ask on [GitHub Discussions](https://github.com/kahpp/kahpp/discussions/categories/ask).
-The Kahpp team and the broader community monitor the [`kahpp`](https://stackoverflow.com/tags/kahpp) tag.
+The Kahpp team and the broader community monitor the section.

 If you are reporting a bug, please help to speed up problem diagnosis by providing as much information as possible.
 Ideally, that would include a small sample project that reproduces the problem.